apache/spark/BREEZE.rst

   breeze prepare-provider-packages [FLAGS] [PACKAGE_ID ...]

-        Prepares backport packages.
+        Prepares provider packages.
 You can provide (after --) optional list of packages to prepare.
         If no packages are specified, readme for all packages are generated.
 You can specify optional --version-suffix-for-svn flag to generate rc candidate packages to upload to SVN or --version-suffix-for-pypi flag to generate rc candidates for PyPI packages.
 You can also